MetaMask/metamask-docs/docs/guide/rpc-api.md

 #### Parameters

-- `Array`

-  0. `WatchAssetParams` - The metadata of the asset to watch.
+- `WatchAssetParams` - The metadata of the asset to watch.

 <<< @/docs/snippets/WatchAssetParams.ts